Dirk de Villiers

 Dirk de Villiers (26 July 1924 – 28 December 2009) was a South African filmmaker.
-Considered as the most prolific filmmaker and 'Godfather' in South African film industry, de Villiers has made several critically acclaimed films in a career spanned for more than six decades.
+Considered one of the most prolific filmmakers and a 'Godfather' of the South African film industry, de Villiers made several critically acclaimed films during a career spanning more than six decades.

 Personal life

-He was born on 26 July 1924 on the farm Villieria in Douglas, Northern Cape, South Africa in a family with five siblings.
-His mother died when he was four years old and father is a farmer who continued farming inherited from Cornelius Valkenburg de Villiers.
-After mother died, Dirk and his brother Niel were sent from aunt to aunt.
-He later grew up on the banks of the Vaal River where he went to several schools in Jagersfontein, Marquard and Bethlehem.
+Dirk de Villiers was born on 26 July 1924 on the farm Villieria in the Douglas district, Northern Cape, in a family of six children.
+His mother died when he was four and his father continued farming; the family traces its farming roots to Cornelius Valkenburg de Villiers.
+After his mother's death Dirk and his brother Niel were raised by relatives and moved between a number of households.
+He later grew up on the banks of the Vaal River and attended schools in Jagersfontein, Marquard and Bethlehem.

-He was married to the actress Addy from 1950 until divorced in 1973.
-The couple had five children including Gys de Villiers.
-Gys is also a popular actor and playwright in South African cinema and theater.
-He had a relationship with Miems Swanepoel for few years since 1992.
+He married actress Addy in 1950; the couple divorced in 1973.
+They had five children, including Gys de Villiers, who is also an actor and playwright.
+From 1992 he had a relationship with Miems Swanepoel.

-On 24 December 2009, he suffered heart attack and rushed into Chris Barnard Memorial Hospital in Cape Town.
-However, he died on 28 December 2009 at the age of 89, due to lung infection and heart failure.
+On 24 December 2009 he suffered a heart attack and was admitted to Chris Barnard Memorial Hospital in Cape Town.
+He died on 28 December 2009, aged 85, of a lung infection and heart failure.

 Career

-In 1942, de Villiers started acting in many dramas for the Johannesburg Afrikaans Amateur Actors (JAATS).
-Then he founded National Theater Organization along with Schalk Theron.
-Along with drama, he studied mechanical engineering, where he later worked in the Cape Town harbor.
-Then he went to London for a course in marine engineering.
-After returning, he became a ship engineer.
+De Villiers began acting in 1942 with the Johannesburg Afrikaans Amateur Actors (JAATS).
+He co-founded the National Theater Organization with Schalk Theron.
+While active in drama he studied mechanical engineering and worked in the Cape Town harbour; he later took a course in marine engineering in London and worked as a ship engineer.